MogomotsiFM/equation-solver-deployment-pipeline/README.md

 - We are using the CodeBuild [buildspec](https://github.com/MogomotsiFM/docker_equation_solver/commit/dc06c867eb99be264f520fcb1fbf7f16877f017a) file to update the function (lambda::UpdateFuntionCode) and publish a new version (lambda::PublishVersion).
 These functions could, we dare say, should be performed by CodeDeploy for Lambda deployments to improve integration.

 ## Triggering the pipeline using GitHub
-The following are strategies to trigger our code pipeline:
+The following are options to trigger a pipeline:
 - CodePipeline polls the repository for changes,
 - Use Webhooks,
 - Use CodeStarConnections.